hramani/Trucker/README.md

-This is readme for Trucker project.
+This is readme file for Trucker project.
+This is Fleet Management API.